What are your thoughts about the RECOVERY footwork in the Round the Head-court?

 I am certainly the same at times, so your feedback is essential to me.
 My aim is to provide guidelines that can be challenged.

-I believe that it’s the PRACTICE situations that you use that will influence how you develop.
+I believe that it’s the PRACTICE situations that you use that will influence how you or your players develop.
 If you stay true to Game-like Situations and Conditions then hopefully you will develop Game-like responses.
-Become a Player, not a Trainer.